 Pillow Fort’s Challenges Post Shark Tank

 After Shark Tank, the extra publicity from appearing on national TV further exacerbated supply chain issues.
-The Kickstarter comment section is mainly disgruntled customers complaining that they never received the product.
+The Kickstarter comment section is mainly disgruntled customers complaining they never received the product.